 “I feel that this is such an honor to be recognized for just trying to do my job and keep people thinking safety in everything we do at AWP,” said Dustin when congratulated on his win and thanked for his passion.

-This is just another example of the loyalty and commitment AWP employees show every day.
+This is just another example of the loyalty and commitment AWP team members show every day.
 AWP thanks Dustin for sharing his honest opinions online and shining a light on the struggles many are currently facing to make ends meet and put food on the table for their families.
-AWP management DOES care deeply about all our employees and are currently reviewing the current pay and benefit structure.
+AWP management DOES care deeply about all our team members and are currently reviewing the current pay and benefit structure.
 Together, we can make AWP a better workplace, for all of us.